30 Nov Power Ledger: A Distributed Power Platform

 - This application will define shared ownership of renewable energy assets and trading renewable asset ownership.
 The AA is able to buy and sell its own electricity as well as distribute its income to assigned wallet addresses.

 - Distributed Market Management:

-- Optimized metering data, the collection of big data, right to access and dispatch of assets, rapid transaction settlement and network load balancing, frequency management, demand side response and demand side and load management data is provided through this application.
+- Optimized metering data, the collection of big data, right to access and dispatch of assets, rapid transaction settlement and network load balancing, frequency management, demand side response and demand side and load management data are provided through this application.

 - Electric Vehicles:

-- Designed to accommodate electric vehicles, this specific application will facilitate, and collect real time metering data by interfacing with the Open Charge Point Protocol (OCPP).
+- Designed to accommodate electric vehicles, this specific application will facilitate and collect real-time metering data by interfacing with the Open Charge Point Protocol (OCPP).
 Data will be used for user identification and rapid transaction settlement.

 - Power Port:

 - Virtual energy pipelines as well as roadside assistance type assets can be automated using the platform (e.g., EVs) and provide a mobile storage discharge facility to maintain energy supplies.

 - The application offers smart contracts for carbon traders to assure transparent and auditable digital transactions across organizations using blockchain ledger technology.
 Reports and records of carbon credits as well as certificates for regulatory authorities will be supported.